Automation | SaltPower

 Intelligent automation enables commercial production of breakthrough energy technology

-SaltPower - a Danish-based innovative clean energy company - has developed the world's first commercial energy production technology based on osmotic energy.
-Init delivered the automation system for the company’s first clean energy plant.
+SaltPower – a Danish-based innovative clean energy company – has developed the world’s first commercial energy production technology based on osmotic energy.
+Specifically, SaltPower use salt water from the underground to produce clean and CO2-free energy.

-The company has a full-scale test facility in Sønderborg, and since 2019, the company has been working with Danish salt manufacturer, DanskSalt/Nobian, to test its osmotic power installation.
-In 2021, SaltPower successfully established its first plant prototype in DanskSalt/Nobian’s factory in Mariager.
+The company has a full-scale test facility in Sønderborg, and since 2019, the company has been working with Danish salt manufacturer, DanskSalt/Nobian, with the purpose of testing its osmotic power installation.
+Following initial testing, SaltPower successfully established its first plant prototype in DanskSalt/Nobian’s factory in Mariager in 2021.

 Aspiration